 This barrier-free washroom and changing room shall be accessible by a door to a designated resource room.
-One room is provided per school, so it shall be in a central location to be used by all the school's students who require special care..
-It may be preferred for it to be located adjacent to the visiting professionals' offices or the health room.
-The location of this accessible washroom should be evaluated on a case-by-case basis.
+One room is to be provided on the ground floor and a second support space to be allocated on the third floor for this school, centrally located in close proximity to the elevator, to be used by all the school's students who require special care.
+It may be preferred for it to be located adjacent to the visiting professionals' offices but should be evaluated on a case-by-case basis.